mohitpandey28/Hospitality-Analytics/README.md

 Overview

-Welcome to the Bank Analytics Project, where I conducted an in-depth analysis of financial data to derive meaningful insights for strategic decision-making.
+Welcome to the Hospitality Analytics Project, where I conducted an in-depth analysis of financial data to derive meaningful insights for strategic decision-making.
 The project involves the creation of interactive dashboards using Tableau, Power BI, and Excel, coupled with data retrieval from a SQL Server database.

 Technologies Used: